Campus Security at RCC

 Rogue Community College (RCC or the College) Students with Sex Offenses Notification Procedure:

 Information regarding registered sex offenders may be obtained from the Oregon State Police, Sex Offender Unit (503-378-3720).
-Any information obtained must be communicated with the Director of Advising, Compliance, and Deputy Title IX Coordinator, April Hamlin [email protected]; 541-956-7255.
+Any information obtained must be communicated with the Dean of Student Success/Compliance & Deputy Title IX Coordinator, April Hamlin [email protected]; 541-956-7255.

 The Director of Advising & Compliance, & Title IX Deputy Coordinator will serve as primary contact for: